-Tech giant Microsoft has stopped manufacturing all Xbox One consoles, media reports say.
+Media reports say that tech giant Microsoft has stopped manufacturing all Xbox One consoles.

 According to The Verge, the company originally discontinued the Xbox One X and digital Xbox One S ahead of the Xbox Series X launch, then quietly stopped manufacturing the Xbox One S at the end of 2020.